-Monroeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monroeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monroeville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Monroeville who work in sales jobs (14.14%), law enforcement and fire fighting (11.54%), and office and administrative support (11.31%).

 Compared to the rest of the country, citizens of Monroeville spend much less time in their cars: on average, their commute to work is only 18.28 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The citizens of Monroeville are slightly less educated than the national average of 21.84% for the average city or town: 15.69% of adults in Monroeville have a bachelor's degree or advanced degree
+The percentage of adults in Monroeville with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.69% of adults in Monroeville have a bachelor's degree or advanced degree.

 The per capita income in Monroeville in 2010 was $15,180, which is low income relative to Alabama and the nation.
 This equates to an annual income of $60,720 for a family of four.
 Monroeville also has one of the higher rates of people living in poverty in the nation, with 36.68% of its population below the federal poverty line.